 Modeled after Version 2.0 of the Student Data Privacy Consortium's Model

 [PARTNER SCHOOL NAME] and Gradient Learning

 This DATA PRIVACY ADDENDUM (this "Data Privacy Addendum") is entered into by and between PARTNER SCHOOL (as defined in the related Program Agreement) and Gradient Learning (formerly T.L.P.
 Education) ("Gradient Learning"), a California nonprofit public benefit corporation, having an address at 818 W. Seventh Street, Suite 930, Los Angeles, CA 90017, on the Effective Date (each of Gradient Learning and Partner School, a "Party" and together the "Parties").
 The Parties agree to the terms as stated herein.

 1.1 Purpose of Data Privacy Addendum

-The purpose of this Data Privacy Addendum is to describe the duties and responsibilities to protect Student Data transmitted to Summit Learning from the Partner School and its Users pursuant to the Agreement, including compliance with all applicable federal and state privacy statutes.
-This Data Privacy Addendum, together with the Summit Learning Platform Partner School Terms of Service ("Terms of Service") and the Summit Learning Program Agreement ("Program Agreement") is the entire agreement between the Partner School and Summit Learning ("Agreement").
-This Data Privacy Addendum forms the base level of security.
+Purpose of Data Privacy Addendum.
+The purpose of this Data Privacy Addendum is to describe the duties and responsibilities to protect Student Data transmitted to Gradient Learning from the Partner School and its Users pursuant to the Agreement, including compliance with all applicable federal and state privacy statutes.
+This Data Privacy Addendum, together with the Summit Learning Platform Partner School Terms of Service (“Terms of Service”) and the Summit Learning Program Agreement (“Program Agreement”) is the entire agreement between the Partner School and Gradient Learning (“Agreement”).
+This Data Privacy Addendum defines the base level of security.
 We regularly evaluate our policies and practices to improve the security of our network and systems and to respond to evolving best practices.
-For more information on our current security practices see Summit Learning Security Whitepaper ("Security Whitepaper").
+For more information on our current security practices see Gradient Learning Security Whitepaper ("Security Whitepaper").

 1.2 Nature of Services Provided